home-assistant/home-assistant.io/source/_integrations/smlight.markdown

 ha_integration_type: device
 ---

-The [SMLIGHT](https://smlight.tech) SLZB-06x ethernet Zigbee coordinators
+The [SMLIGHT](https://smlight.tech) SLZB-06x Ethernet Zigbee coordinators
 provide a convenient way to add Zigbee to your smart home setup.

-This integration allows users to monitor and manage their SLZB-06x devices directly from within Home Assistant.
-Allowing for direct access to many of the features found in the SMLIGHT web UI.
+The **SMLIGHT SLZB** {% term integrations %} allows users to monitor and manage their SLZB-06x devices directly from within Home Assistant and to directly access many of the features found in the SMLIGHT web UI.
 You can also use these in your automations.

 {% include integrations/config_flow.md %}

 ## Prerequisite

+You need a supported SLZB-06 adapter.

-A supported SLZB-06 Adapter, this integration has been tested with:
+ This integration has been tested with the following devices:

 - [SLZB-06](https://smlight.tech/product/slzb-06)
 - [SLZB-06M](https://smlight.tech/product/slzb-06m)